naotoo1/Classification-Label-Security-Certainty/README.md

 # Classification-Label-Security-Certainty

 ## What is it?
-Classification label security determines the extent to which predicted labels from classification results can be trusted.
-The uncertainty surrounding classification labels is resolved by the security to which the classification is made.
-Therefore, classification label security is very significant for decision-making whenever we are encountered with a classification task.
+Classification label security determines the extent to which predicted labels from LVQs classification results can be trusted.

 ## File structure